Home Products Industries Applications Solutions Support Insights Contact Us

 • Does not remove TDS, heavy metals, or chemicals

-• Requires electricity to generate UV rays
+• Needs electricity to create UV rays

 Key Differences Between RO and UV Filters